 Although property settlement proceedings may be commenced out of time with the permission of the court, the general time limitations for proceedings are as follows:

-For De-facto property settlements– property settlements must be commenced within 2 years from the date of separation.
+For De-facto property settlements– property settlements must be commenced within 2 years of the date of separation.

 Our expert family lawyers at Williams Barristers and Solicitors can assist you with advice and management of your property settlement.